-Delayed gastric emptying, also known as gastroparesis, is a condition in which the stomach loses its ability to empty properly as a result of poor muscle function.
+Delayed gastric emptying, also known as gastroparesis, is a motility disorder in which the stomach loses its ability to empty properly as a result of poor muscle function.
+The muscle contractions that normally move food along the digestive tract do not work properly and the stomach empties too slowly.

 Causes and Development